 - Coconut milk and avocado, are a great source of healing essential good fats, helping balance hormones and assisting in gut repair, cleansing, and immunity.

-- Bone broth is packed with minerals, amino acids, and collagen for healing and repair.
+- Bone broth is packed with minerals, amino acids, and collagen

 - Parsley and Cilantro are great cleansing herbs.

 - Ginger and turmeric, are great anti-inflammatory as well as immune boosting spices.

 - Garlic is a great immune booster and pathogen fighter with strong antibacterial, anti-viral, anti-parasitic, and anti-fungal properties.

 This soup is so versatile, that it can be adapted to any specialty diet such as gaps, paleo, auto-immune paleo, specific carbohydrate diet etc. For this version, I decided to make ground turkey meatballs as my protein source.
 I have had it without any added animal protein, and loved it just as much for a lighter creamy simple soup.

 Recipe For Coconut Ginger Soup